Permanent Partial Disability Claims In Iowa Workers’ Compensation

-There are two distinct payment periods in every workers’ compensation claim:
+There are two distinct payment periods in every workers’ compensation claim that Iowa workers need to be aware of:

-- During the initial healing period, we work to ensure that wage loss benefits – temporary total disability (TTD) – and other payments, including medical expenses, travel expenses and rehabilitation, are made to compensate for our clients’ losses.
+- Temporary Total Disability: During the initial healing period, we work to ensure that wage loss benefits – temporary total disability (TTD) – and other payments, including medical expenses, travel expenses and rehabilitation, are made to compensate for our clients’ losses.

 An experienced and diligent lawyer is necessary to assist you in this process and ensure that all aspects of your injury and related needs and abilities are accounted for.
 A payment schedule will be determined, and we will advocate in your best interests.

-At Loney & Schueller, we regularly negotiate with insurance companies regarding these benefits for our clients throughout Iowa.
+At the Des Moines law firm of Loney & Schueller, we regularly negotiate with insurance companies regarding these benefits for our clients throughout Iowa.
 Insurance companies often work aggressively to deny, undervalue, miscalculate, underpay or cut your benefits short by refusing to recognize injuries, terminating benefits before you are fully healed or getting you to make statements or sign documents limiting your rights.

 Collecting Disability: Temporary Total Disability And Partial Disability